KCLibrary/docs.kclibrary.org/community-reference/legal-gov.md

 - **[Wex](https://www.law.cornell.edu/wex/)**, a free legal dictionary and encyclopedia sponsored and hosted by the Legal Information Institute
 - **[The Law Dictionary](http://thelawdictionary.org/)**, featuring Black’s Law Dictionary Free Online Legal Dictionary 2nd Ed.

+To help you get started in legal research

+- [NOLO Legal Research](https://www.nolo.com/legal-research#role) provides definitions and can help you understand whether you should research statutes, case law, court cases, or local ordinances.
+- If you need help working in Westlaw, please consider using [Westlaw’s training and support website](https://legal.thomsonreuters.com/en/support/westlaw).

 **[Findlaw's Supreme Court Opinions](http://caselaw.findlaw.com/court/us-supreme-court)**

 Supreme Court opinions since 1760 browsable by year and U.S. Reports volume number, searchable by party name, case title, citation, full text and docket number.
 FindLaw maintains an archive of Supreme Court opinion summaries from September 2000 to the present.